gillianlaming/CalendarCpp/Lab5/Lab5/ReadMe.txt

 ERRORS ENCOUNTERED OVER COURSE OF THE LAB:
 1. non-standard syntax, use '&" to create a pointer to member. this happened when i didn't include () behind a method. eg vector a; a.size; --> a.size();
 2. Error with recurring events starting on wrong date - fixed by fully packing the struct tm
-3. we had an issue adding events if users were not on the calendar view (couldn't have zoomed in) -
+3. we had an issue adding events if users were not on the calendar view (couldn't have zoomed in) - fixed by

 // answer the following questions